PART 1 OF A FIVE-PART SERIES ON UNDERSTANDING HOW MUCH RESOLUTION A HOLOGRAM NEEDS TO APPEASE THE EYE

 The lens of the eye does not work alone since the cornea also provides some of the eye’s focusing power.

-Now that we have the “camera” defined we can consider the smallest feature this camera can photograph—which turns out to be limited by the laws of physics, specifically diffraction.
-The illustration here shows an incoming coherent plane wave (i.e. laser light) passing through a surface with a small slit in it.
+Now that we have the “camera” defined we can consider the smallest feature this camera can photograph — which turns out to be limited by the laws of physics, specifically diffraction.
+The illustration here shows an incoming coherent plane wave (i.e., laser light) passing through a surface with a small slit in it.
 Being coherent, the light waves are both in phase and the same wavelength.
-As the size of the slit approaches the wavelength of the light the wave passing through it “diffracts” in a spherical pattern to the right and left of the slit due to the wave interfering with itself.
-Some of the diffracted wave after the slit interferes constructively—meaning that it adds together to form bright spots.
-Other portions of the diffracted wave interferes destructively—meaning that it cancels itself out forming a dark spot.
-If a screen is placed at a distance from the slit then the interference pattern may be observable as a series of light and dark bands.
+As the size of the slit approaches the wavelength of the light, the wave passing through it “diffracts” in a spherical pattern to the right and left of the slit due to the wave interfering with itself.
+Some of the diffracted wave after the slit interferes constructive — meaning that it adds together to form bright spots.
+Other portions of the diffracted wave interferes destructively — meaning that it cancels itself out forming a dark spot.
+If a screen is placed at a distance from the slit, then the interference pattern may be observable as a series of light and dark bands.

 This illustration shows the angular radius (θ) of the Airy disk which is from the center of the spot to the center of the first dark ring.
 This angle is measured in radians which can be calculated from the wavelength and aperture diameter like this: